POptUS/MINQ/README.md

 For the global optimization of indefinite quadratic programs, one may try to use MINQ repeatedly with multiple random starting points.
 Alternatively, try (*not developed by the minq team*) SCIP (free for academics) or Gurobi (commercial).

 Contact the lead author Arnold Neumaier at (Arnold.Neumaier@univie.ac.at) or via (http://arnold-neumaier.at)

+## License
+All versions of MINQ are licensed and open source, with the particular form of license for each version contained in the top-level subdirectories of [m/](/m/) and [py/](/py/).
+If such a subdirectory does not contain a LICENSE file, then it is automatically licensed as described in the otherwise encompassing POPTUS [LICENSE](/LICENSE).